mkb79/audible-cli/README.md

 to create your first config, profile and auth file. `audible-quickstart` runs on the interactive mode, so you have to answer multiple questions to finish.

+If you have used `audible quickstart` and want to add a second profile, you need to first create a new authfile and then update your config.toml file.

+So the correct order is:

+   1. add a new auth file using your second account using `audible manage auth-file add`
+   2. add a new profile to your config and use the second auth file using `audible manage profile add`

 ## Commands

 Call `audible -h` to show the help and a list of all available subcommands.
 You can show the help for each subcommand like so: `audible <subcommand> -h`.
 If a subcommand has another subcommands, you csn do it the same way.